 Irmo is a somewhat small town located in the state of South Carolina.
 With a population of 12,483 people and six constituent neighborhoods, Irmo is the 38th largest community in South Carolina.

-Unlike some towns, Irmo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irmo are a mix of both white- and blue-collar jobs.
-Overall, Irmo is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Irmo who work in office and administrative support (16.52%), sales jobs (14.27%), and management occupations (8.94%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Irmo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Irmo is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Irmo who work in management occupations (15.56%), office and administrative support (14.71%), and sales jobs (8.85%).

 Also of interest is that Irmo has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Irmo in 2010 was $25,396, which is upper middle income relative to South Carolina and the nation.
-This equates to an annual income of $101,584 for a family of four.
+The per capita income in Irmo in 2018 was $31,021, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,084 for a family of four.
 However, Irmo contains both very wealthy and poor people as well.

 Irmo is an extremely ethnically-diverse town.
 The people who call Irmo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irmo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Irmo include Irish, English, Italian, and Scottish.
+Important ancestries of people in Irmo include German, English, Irish, European, and French.

 The most common language spoken in Irmo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.